ACC25/wakaru/README.md

 + Cd into `wakaru-backend`
 + Run `bundle install`
 + Run `bundle exec figaro install`
-+ Create an IBM Bluemix account and get credentials for Tone Analyzer and Natural Language Processing services.
++ Create an IBM Bluemix account and get credentials for the Tone Analyzer and Natural Language Processing services.
-+ Open `config/application.yml` and add your Watson credentials to these environmental variables:
++ Open `config/application.yml` and add your Watson credentials to the following: environmental variables:

     ```text
     watson_tone_username: ""
     watson_tone_password: ""